August 31, 2021

 California law grants consumers certain rights and imposes restrictions on particular business practices as set forth below.

-Other third-party businesses may collect information when you interact with our digital property, including IP addresses, digital identifiers, information about your web browsing and app usage, and how you interact with our properties and ads in order to provide you with relevant ads across the Internet and for other analytics purposes, and may sell that information to other businesses for advertising and other purposes.
-By visiting here www.privacyrights.info or optout.privacyrights.info, you can opt out from sales of this type of personal information by businesses that participate in the opt out tool.
-To make opt-out requests related to mobile apps on your device for businesses participating in the DAA’s CCPA App-based Opt-Out Tool, you can download the appropriate app at www.youradchoices.com/appchoices.
+Other third-party businesses may collect information when you interact with our digital property, including IP addresses, digital identifiers, information about your web browsing and app usage, and how you interact with our properties and ads in order to provide you with relevant ads across the Internet and for other analytics purposes.

 Verifiable Requests for Copy, Deletion, and Right to Know.
-Subject to certain exceptions, California consumers have the right to make the following requests, at no charge, up to twice every 12 months:
+Subject to certain exceptions, California consumers have the right to make the following requests up to twice every 12 months.
+If we determine that the consumer’s request is excessive, we may charge a fee or notify the consumer of the reason for denial of the request.

 Deletion: the right to request deletion of their personal information that we have collected about you, subject to certain exemptions, and to have such personal information deleted.